 On October 25, 2011, President Obama by executive order implemented changes to the Home Affordable Refinance Program (HARP.).
 These changes were made to increase the amount of people that the HARP program can help to refinance their homes to lower mortgage rates.
-The new program is anticipated to help 1 million additional home owners.

 Boosting The Economy Through These Loan Programs

 The administration believes that if consumers can take advantage of the current low mortgage rates the economy will rebound.
-Home owners that feel secure about their homes are more willing to spend money outside of their homes.
+Homeowners that feel secure about their homes are more willing to spend money outside of their homes.
 This increase in spending will then transform into job creation as product is needed to fill the consumers demand.
 Consumer confidence is one of the leading factors in a good economy.